 It isn’t always simple to stay on top of academic responsibilities like homework and essays while juggling extracurricular activities, college preparation and a social life at the same time.
-Fortunately, our study skills program in the Nashville region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-Specially developed for students in grades 4-12, our study skills program focuses on equipping students with important critical thinking skills and valuable time management, organization and strategic planning abilities.
-These skills can help set your child up for success in school, in college and in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the Nashville region can help set your child on the path to success.
+However, Sylvan’s study skills program in the Nashville region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Get to know how our expert tutors in the Nashville region can help your son or daughter accomplish goals and take on any workload confidently.

 The Right Preparation for the Best Results

 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 That's why our study skills experts in the Nashville region keep the big picture in mind.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.